Nar0kan/Different-Tasks/Jinja2Practice/readme.txt

 In this folder i used to practice with Jinja2 package.
-The code is particulary taken from https://www.youtube.com/playlist?list=PLA0M1Bcd0w8wfmtElObQrBbZjY6XeA06U where the author is clearly describing all of basic functionality that Jinja2 have on Rusian language.
+The code is particulary taken from https://www.youtube.com/playlist?list=PLA0M1Bcd0w8wfmtElObQrBbZjY6XeA06U where the author is clearly describing all of basic functionality that Jinja2 is hiding.
 Also some material is taken from https://jinja.palletsprojects.com/en/2.11.x/templates/#builtin-filters and other sources.
 Now about the files.